10 Things To Buy At Thrift Stores That Will Make Your Home Look Like A Million Bucks

 3. Vases, Jars, Candlesticks

 I’m always looking for picture frames.
 Large sized frames can get pricey so I like to hit up thrift stores first to see if I can find any wood frames that can be repurposed.
+Not only for large frames but smaller ones for gallery walls.
 I look through the art section of the thrift store and consider any pieces that I could grab and just toss the art or photograph and keep the frame.
 That goes for frames of all sizes!
 You don’t have to keep the art, either – if the frame is in solid condition, buy it and pop in your own art!

 Buying mirrors at thrift stores is another money saver.
 Framed mirrors make your space feel bigger so they are the ultimately accessory for your walls.
 That said, framed mirrors are expensive! $50 is about the going rate.
 You can save big bucks by finding one at a thrift store.

 Okay, so you may have raised your eyebrows at this one but hear me out.
 It might freak you out to buy pillows from the thrift store but sometimes those pillows have high-quality down-filled inserts.
 You can purchase throw pillows for a couple of bucks, toss out the pillow covers, and use the high-quality inserts.
 Find affordable pillow covers here.

 I always have my eyes peeled for good lighting when I’m at the thrift store.
 In the past, I’ve seen chandeliers and new pendants still in the box at thrift stores.
 So while you might not find something good every time, keep your eyes peeled.
 I usually look for lamps with a good shape, ones in pairs, and good quality shades.
 Lamps can be spruced up with paint so if you see one that works and is a pretty shape, scoop it up.